ben120405/Gen-AI-Customer-Service-Chatbot/README.md

-# 🤖 AI Chatbot Suite (Internship Projects)
+# 🤖 Gen-AI-Customer Service Chatbot

-A collection of **6 AI-powered chatbot systems** built during my internship, covering real-world applications of **Generative AI, NLP, and RAG (Retrieval-Augmented Generation)**.
+A collection of **6 AI-powered chatbot systems** , covering real-world applications of **Generative AI, NLP, and RAG (Retrieval-Augmented Generation)**.

 ---